efea-umich/cse-593/main-project/project.typ

 \
 *Expert 5 (HE-05)*
 - Age: 22
-- Gender: Female
+- Gender: Male
 - Education/Background: Computer Science MSE student at the University of Michigan
 - Technical Expertise: Highly familiar with technology interfaces
-- Smartwatch Ownership: Has owned or consistently worn an Apple Watch for four years
+- Smartwatch Ownership: Does not regularly use a smartwatch but familiar with smartwatches
-- Usage Level: Everyday for many uses including texting
+- Usage Level: Does not regularly use a smartwatch
 - Familiarity: Well-versed in usability principles and technology interfaces
 \
 *Expert 6 (HE-06)*
-Age: 35
+- Age: 35
-Gender: Male
+- Gender: Male
-Education/Background: Technical professional at Ford Motors for a decade, pursuing a Master’s in Computer Science Technical Expertise: Highly proficient with smartphones and computers Smartwatch Ownership: Has never owned a smartwatch Usage Level: Understands smartwatch functionality through observations of friends and family
+- Education/Background: Technical professional at Ford Motors for a decade, pursuing a Master’s in Computer Science
+- Technical Expertise: Highly proficient with smartphones and computers
+- Smartwatch Ownership: Has never owned a smartwatch
+- Usage Level: Understands smartwatch functionality through observations of friends and family
-Familiarity: Enrolled in a human-computer interaction design course with knowledge of heuristic evaluation
+- Familiarity: Enrolled in a human-computer interaction design course with knowledge of heuristic evaluation
 \
 The number of participants was determined on the principles of heuristic evaluation, which suggest that 5-7 evaluators can identify the majority of usability issues.
 Given the technical expertise and usability knowledge of the participants, this sample size was deemed sufficient to generate meaningful insights into smartwatch text-entry usability and design improvements.